dasch-swiss/dsp-das/docs/user-guide/project.md

 Click `Create your first list`.
 If there is already a list defined, click `New list`.
 A new window pops up where you have to enter a name for your list (`List label`) and a short description, then click `Create`.
 ![Create new list.](../assets/images/Fig35.png)

 As soon as the list is created you can continue with the definition of your data model.
-The single list items you can define later.
+You can define the individual list items later.
 How to do this will be explained below.
 We first focus on the definition of a list property in the data model.
-Currently there is only one option for the display of a property of type *List*, namely *Dropdown*.
-It is capable to display flat as well as hierarchical lists.
+Currently there is only one option for displaying a property of type *List*, namely *Dropdown*.
+It is capable of displaying flat as well as hierarchical lists.
 ![Define a property of type *List*.](../assets/images/Fig40.png)

 A new window opens up and as in the case of other properties you have to add a label, a desciption and to choose whether multiple values are allowed and/or whether this property is a required field.
 But in addition you have to select the list which contains your controlled vocabulary.
 ![Select list for list property.](../assets/images/Fig41.png)

 #### How to define items in a list
 In our example we have created a list named *Category*.
 Now it is time to define the list items.
-We will as first hierarchy in our list some main literature genres.
+We will list some main literature genres as the first hierarchy in our list.
 Enter the name of the list node and click the `+` as shown below:
 ![Define list main nodes.](../assets/images/Fig36.png)

 By clicking on the small arrow on the left a second hierarchical level becomes accessible where you can add items in the same was as for the main hierarchy.